Canada Geese, Diana Fountain Bushy Park, Greater London, UK

 View of Diana Fountain, Bushy Park, Greater London, UK

-Initially, the Diana Fountain was located at Somerset House in central London after it was commissioned by King Charles I. However, Henry VIII later moved the statue to Hampton Court Palace .
+Initially, the Diana Fountain was located at Somerset House in central London, after it was commissioned by King Charles I. However, Henry VIII later moved the statue to Hampton Court Palace .

 In 1713, they moved the statue again.
 This time it was across to Bushy Park, as part of Sir Christopher Wren’s design for Chestnut Avenue.
-This is now the main road which crosses the park between Hampton Court Gates and Teddington Gates.
+This avenue is now the main road which crosses the park between Hampton Court Gates and Teddington Gates.

 Originally called The Great Avenue, this grand thoroughfare is lined with a row of horse chestnut trees.